 Reason #5.
 Your email is greylisted

 Greylisting is a unique spam filtering method that temporarily delays email deliveries from unknown senders, often for a duration of up to 900 seconds.
-During this period, a legitimate SMTP server will attempt to resend a delayed email multiple times until it gets accepted.
+During this period, a legitimate SMTP server API will attempt to resend a delayed email multiple times until it gets accepted.

 When you encounter a greylist, any non-delivered email might result in the accompanying bounce-back code appearing in the NDR: